wazuh/wazuh-documentation/source/user-manual/agents/index.rst

 .. meta::
   :description: Learn more about the Wazuh agents and how to group, configure or upgrade them remotely using several tools.

-This section describes how to list and remove registered agents and register agents with the Wazuh server.
-These tasks can be performed via the command line (CLI) or RESTful API.
-Both methods are secure and valid for agent management depending on your needs.
+This section describes how to manage the created agents using the command line (CLI), the RESTful API and the internal Wazuh daemons.
+Here are explained the methods to register, list, remove and even group agents.

 .. topic:: Contents